 3. Knead this dough till it becomes smooth and pliable , adding enough water as needed.

-9. Heat a pan on medium high,the flame must be as high as to reach the diameter of the paratha on the pan.
+8. Heat a pan on medium high,the flame must be as high as to reach the diameter of the paratha on the pan.

-12. Flip it to the other side, press gently in the places not puffing up specially the edges, this helps to puff up.
+10. Flip it to the other side, press gently in the places not puffing up specially the edges, this helps to puff up.

-Serve paneer paratha with chutney.
+Serve paneer paratha with a chutney.

-find paneer paratha recipe below
+Paneer paratha recipe

-- ½ cup of crumbled soft paneer
+- ½ cup paneer , crumbled soft

-- 2 to 3 tbsp yogurt (optional, use to skip soaking time)
+- 2 to 3 tbsp yogurt (optional)

 - Water as needed

-- Pinch of turmeric
+- 1 Pinch turmeric

 - salt as needed

-- 1 tsp oil
+- 1 tsp oil (optional for kneading)

-- oil for roasting
+- 1 to 2 tbsp ghee or oil for roasting

 - Smear little oil, and fold it to half and then to a quarter.
 Sprinkle flour lightly and roll gently to make a triangle.

-- Finish rolling all the balls and set aside separately
+- Finish rolling all the balls and set aside separately.

 - Stack up the parathas to keep them soft.